 Ailsa’s Squash and Orange Pasta

 In the kitchen, there are a few differences between me and my lovely wife.
-For example, whilst she is efficient and tidy cook, I can make the kitchen look like a bomb has hit it making cheese on toast.
+For example, whilst she is an efficient and tidy cook, I can make the kitchen look like a bomb has hit it making cheese on toast.

 Furthermore, Ails can invent things.
 I follow recipes, with no real understanding of what is going on, whereas she’ll make recipes up and add killer ingredients to existing ones.

 Ailsa’s squash and orange pasta (pictured above) is one of those excellent inventions.
-The idea is simple, but the taste great: roast the squash, and then simply mix with your boiled pasta, pine nuts, feta, sultanas, olive oil and the juice and zest of an orange.
+The idea is simple, but the taste great: roast the squash, and then simply mix with your boiled pasta, pine nuts, feta, sultanas, olive oil, and the juice and zest of an orange.

 Stuffed Butternut Squash